 Ask one of the red-tunic-garbed warders for anecdotes and information.
 The excellent free audio guides can be picked up just off Base Court and then dropped off in the bin as you exit the palace to the gardens.

 Hampton Court is 13 miles southwest of central London and is easily reached by train from Waterloo.
-Alternatively, the riverboats that head from Westminster to Kew continue here (adult/child £19/9.50, three to four hours, April to October).
+Alternatively, the riverboats that head from Westminster to Kew continue here from April to October (adult/child £19/9.50, three to four hours).